s25g5d4/FuckDcardLogin/README.md

 ## Installation

-Grab a [Firefox](https://www.mozilla.org/firefox).
-Install the [Violentmonkey](https://violentmonkey.github.io/).
-Install this script via Violentmonkey.
+Install the [Violentmonkey](https://violentmonkey.github.io/) extension to your browser.
+Install this script by opening this [link](https://github.com/s25g5d4/FuckDcardLogin/raw/main/fuck-dcard-login.user.js) and install it via Violentmonkey.